-If you require any legal work, whether conveyancing or charity governance advice or HR assistance, this will be done by our partner charity – Edward Connor Solicitors.
+If you require any legal work - whether charity governance advice, assistance with staff or employment issues, or property advice - this will be done by our partner charity Edward Connor Solicitors.

 Edward Connor Solicitors is a law firm that is also a charity, set up by FIEC in 2018 to support churches and Christian charities.

 They share your gospel priorities and their aim is to advance Christ’s kingdom by using their legal expertise to help your ministry flourish.

 - Issues with your governing documents